-Eligible Institutions/ Institutes are strongly encouraged to limit the number of applications submitted during one evaluation window to the very best two for each NF, with at least 50% coming from Junior PIs.
+Eligible Institutions are strongly encouraged to limit the number of applications to the very best 2/ NF, with at least 50% coming from Junior PIs.

 Applicants shall declare that they have not received funding to perform the submitted project (limited to the aspects included for Access to the NF) in their own laboratory, home Institution or elsewhere.
 Applicants shall confirm the economic and scientific feasibility for the aspects of the project to be performed outside the NFs.